elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.i2} We arrive at the moment when a volcano falls into the coral cargo hold.
+- {:.i2} We reach the moment when a volcano scuttles in the cargo hold of coral.

-- {:.sp} Récitant
+- {:.sp} The Man Reciter.

-- {:.pr} We arrive at the moment when the Empress decrees in the caves of empire the uselessness of reparations, and tattoos her thighs with a shower of daturas, where a flaming spear rattles.
+- {:.pr} We reach the moment when the Empress decrees in the caves of empire the uselessness of reparations, and tattoos her thighs with a shower of daturas where a flaming spear rattles.

 - {:.sp} Toussaint *(to the crowd.)*

-- {:.i2} My friends, shout it with me: Long live Freedom.
+- {:.i2} My friends, say it with me: Long live Freedom.

 - {:.sp} The Crowd.